 If you choose to challenge the dispute, your chances of winning depend on the evidence you submit.
 The specific evidence requirements and rules are established by the card networks for each dispute reason.
 Square simplifies the process by organizing these card network rules into a set of predefined evidence types (

 evidence_type).
 You can provide multiple pieces of evidence for each dispute.
 When you upload evidence to Square, you indicate the evidence type.
-After you upload evidence, Square packages your evidence, adds helpful information of our own (when available) and submit it all to the bank.
+After you upload evidence, Square packages your evidence, adds helpful information of its own (when available), and submits it all to the bank.

-If you choose not to use the Disputes API, you can also access disputes information manually through Square’s Dispute Dashboard.
+If you choose not to use the Disputes API, you can access disputes information manually through the Square Dispute Dashboard.
 For information about the manual dispute process, see Payment Disputes Walkthrough.
-These section explains processing disputes using the Disputes API.
+This article explains processing disputes using the Disputes API.

 PAYMENTS_READ.
 Every dispute is related to a payment, so these permissions are required.